 Ribe is both the oldest town in Denmark and Scandinavia - founded around year 700 - and the best-preserved town of the Danish Middle Ages - therefore a walk through Ribe is like a walk through Ribe's and Denmark's history.

-Ribe Old Town is also Ribe Town Centre and it is not a museum - all the houses are still lived-in.
+Ribe Old Town is also Ribe Town Centre and it is not a museum.
+People actually live in these houses.

 Ribe was named Europe's most beautiful small town among 52 European towns of less than 100,000 inhabitants in an European poll in 2014 of over 46,000 people across 36 European countries.
 See: Ribe is Europe's Best Big-Time Small Destination 2014.

 Walking Tour of Old Town Ribe - Map of Old Town Ribe (Ribe Town Centre)

 From Danhostel Ribe turn right and cross the parking area.
 On your right hand - just outside the hostel's window you’ll see Hovedengen (the Head Meadow), so named because here, at the harbour entrance, beheaded pirates had their heads put on stakes as a warning for others to keep to the straight and narrow.
 Read the story here: Beheaded Pirates

 2. Small and narrow alleys and a stone that helps drunk pub guests

 Walk across the bridge and you’ll be on the high street, which dates back to the year 1200.
 Today, it is a pedestrian street.
 Turn right and on the second street to the right, turn right again to Fiskergade, one of Ribe’s old and beautiful streets.